Deb_2_0001outtakes.jpg

 See more at www.cornellconcertseries.com

-As the managing director of the Cornell Concert Series, I am responsible for programming choices, finances, and public education and outreach.
+In managing the Cornell Concert Series, I have been responsible for programming choices, finances, and public education and outreach.
 In the past 5 years, we have had over 20,000 ticket holders at our concerts.
-As a dedicated educator, I have pushed us to be more creative in reaching our to students and to win more grant funding in order to develop more robust engagement opportunities for students, community members, and artists.
-Under my guidance, in 5 years, we have won over $70,000 in funding from internal and external sources.
-This fundraising has helped support more than 2,000 students and community members having in-person interactions with our artists.
+As a dedicated educator, I have pushed us to be more creative in reaching our to students and to win more grant funding in order to develop more robust engagement opportunities for more than 2,500 students and community members having in-person interactions with our artists.
+Other highlights of my work in this role have included:

 Bailey Hall.JPG